brentvollebregt/multi-clipboard/README.md

 # mutli-clipboard
-switch clipboard contents using easily using a command
+Switch clipboard contents using easily using a command<br />
+Images, text and files are supported and unlimited amounts of saved clipboards can be created.<br />
 The idea of this is to easily switch keyboards with simple commands.
 Map commands to keys to use this easily.

-Images and text are supported and unlimited amounts of saved clipboards can be created.

 ## What This Does
 This acts as a hotbar in a game would.
 When 1 is passed and you are currently using 2 (current is saved in data.json), your clipboard contents will be saved in 2 and 1 will then be loaded; if 1 hasn't been used before, the current clipboard is kept but the data is still saved to 2.